federkasten/appbundle-maven-plugin/README.md

 # How to use

-A example configuration for pom.xml
+A example configuration for pom.xml is followings,

 ```